mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 \* Caveat: This won't work out of the box with the Asus Prime A320I-K motherboard.
 See details below.

+## Building the server with TinyPilot

+I created TinyPilot specifically for the task of building custom PCs and servers.
+It was great in this instance because I could monitor video output, boot to BIOS, and mount the TrueNAS system entirely from the TinyPilot browser window.

 ## CPU

 ## The build

 ### My first PSU was dead

+I got everything hooked up, and nothing.
+I've built several computers, and this is one of the worst feelings.
+You just have no feedback, and you're potentially going to .

+I disconnected everything except for the PSU's cables to the motherboard and the power button.
+Still, no luck.
+I tried removing the RAM.
+Same thing.
+I tried re-seating the CPU.
+Same thing.

+Finally, I took apart my 2017 homelab VM server and connected its PSU to the NAS motherboard.
+It powered on!
+So, I successfully identified the problem as a defective PSU.
+I ordered a replacement of the same model, and it powered on, but there was no video output.
+This led me to the next issue...

 ### The CPU BIOS incompatibility fiasco

-I borrowed the PSU from my old 2017 homelab VM server, and I got the system to power on, but there was no video display.
+I got the system to power on, but there was no video display.
 Oh no!
 Did I misunderstand what was required for the motherboard's on-board video to work?

 After some research, I saw some comments that the Asus Prime A320I-K requires a BIOS upgrade before it can work with the Athlon 3000G.
 I remember seeing that during parts selection, and I breezed by it.
 I've done BIOS updates in the past, and they're no big deal.
 I didn't think about how I'd do a BIOS when I *don't have a CPU*.